This guide covers all concepts and features to develop your communication client application with ApiRTC.

 Stream and is a copy of the base

-stream with a blur process applied on it.
+stream with an effect process applied on it (blur, backgroundImage ...).
 It means that there is a strong dependance between the child and his parent (e.g. If the parent audio is muted the child audio will be too, if the parent is released the child also).
 Both streams needs to be handled by the application to keep the blur process going on.

-Use the blurred stream as a local stream:
+Use the stream with effect as a local stream:

 To stop the blur process: